My rating: 4 of 5 stars

 “Paulo would not surrender his dream.
 He found another publishing house, a bigger one.
 He wrote Brida (a work still unpublished in English) that received a lot of attention in the press, and both The Alchemist and The Pilgrimage appeared on bestseller lists.
 The Alchemist went on to sell more copies than any other book in Brazilian literary history” (194-195).

-And despite how fickle this shows the publishing industry in any country to be and the simpleton’s greed that goes with such behavior, The Alchemist went on to become an international phenomenon due to one writer’s personal calling.
+Despite how fickle this shows the publishing industry in any country to be and the simpleton’s greed that goes with such behavior, The Alchemist went on to become an international phenomenon due to one writer’s personal calling.
 Have faith, the Universe calls, in yourself.

-And like Paulo, Santiago (so named from the pilgrimage and the historical figure) goes in search of his own Personal Legend.
+Like Paulo, Santiago (so named from the pilgrimage and the historical figure) goes in search of his own Personal Legend.

 One night as Santiago settles his flock in an abandoned church, he has a dream of the Pyramids and an ancient treasure buried there.
 Over time he contemplates giving up his sheep and heading to Africa, just two hours away by boat.
 And as we follow Santiago on his struggles to achieve his dream, we cannot but help to look into the pages of the book and see a reflection of our own lives (I know I did mine).
 And Paulo offers a bit of philosophy to meditate on while we join Santiago on his hero’s journey.